soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 As you can see there are three brokers listed `[0, 1, 2]` now you can start using your cluster, but if you think about it everyone could use your cluster that is not cool. **For production environments you must secure the cluster**.

-### Secure you cluster
+### Enabling SSL with Let's Encrypt

-I use Let's Encrypt to enable SSL in my servers, for each machine I have a domain name and certificates for them, I will use these certificates to enable SSL in the Kafka cluster and Authentication also.
+I use Let's Encrypt to enable SSL in my servers, for each machine I have a domain name and certificates for them, I will use these certificates to enable SSL in the Kafka cluster.

 First, you have to create a keystore for each Kafka server, you have to generate a pkcs12 file from your .pem files.
 Usually, your pem files are located in `/etc/letsencrypt/live/[YOUR_DOMAIN]`, let's move to this folder and execute the following: